-Mr. MUDD, from the Committee on the District of Columbia, to which was referred the bill of the Senate (S. 771) to incorpo-rate the National Florence Crittenton Mission, reported the same without amendment, accompanied by a report (No. 823); which said bill and report were referred to the House Calendar.
+Mr. MUDD, from the Committee on the District of Columbia, to which was referred the bill of the Senate (S. 771) to incorporate the National Florence Crittenton Mission, reported the same without amendment, accompanied by a report (No. 823); which said bill and report were referred to the House Calendar.

-sale off and report were referred to the House Calendar.
 He also, from the same committee, to which was referred the bill of the Senate (S. 3472) to incorporate The Masonic Temple Association of the District of Columbia, reported the same with amendment, accompanied by a report (No. 824); which said bill and report were referred to the House Calendar.